For an in depth look at how I use a hat with a resin base, with photo examples, please click this link.

 While I put a huge amount of focus into the comfort and outward appearance of each piece, for the sake of my chronic degenerative hand issues the inside is left rather rough and plain, for example:

 I don't do things like lined zippers, I don't always do hemmed neck openings or paw cuffs.
-I double sew all bodysuits but seam edges are not overlocked, thread excess is not always fully trimmed inside, and there may be marks from the patterning process on the backing of the fabric.
+I double sew all bodysuits but seam edges are not overlocked, thread excess is not always fully trimmed inside, and there will be marks from the patterning process on the backing of the fabric.

-I need to be upfront that I use oddball materials sometimes, that I maybe like fabric paint a little too much, and I tend to get heavy handed with glue vs other makers, for example:
+I need to be upfront that I use oddball materials sometimes, that I like fabric paint a little too much, and I tend to get heavy handed with glue vs other makers, for example:

-Anyway, my work speaks for itself, I post tons of WIP on Twitter that show how everything is made, and all my Youtube videos have close ups of my finishing details, I also have a page on my site showing what my work looks like on the inside.
+Anyway, my work speaks for itself, I post tons of WIP on Twitter that show how everything is made, and all my Youtube videos have close ups of my finishing details, I also have this page on my site showing what my work looks like on the inside.

-If you like what you see then you will enjoy ordering from me, but if you want a super neat and tidy pristine costume without a single flaw where every bit is soft n sewn and overall more akin to a wearable stuffed animal, and you don't want any face or paw parts assembled with glue, then I am probably not your maker, which is fine!
-There are hundreds of makers to choose from these days :)
+If you like what you see then you will enjoy ordering from me, but if you want a super neat and tidy pristine costume without a single flaw where every bit is soft n sewn and overall more akin to a wearable stuffed animal, and you don't want any face or paw parts assembled with glue, then I am probably not your maker, which is perfectly fine!
+There are hundreds of fursuit makers to choose from these days :)